flame-engine/flame/doc/tutorials/space_shooter/step_4.md

 to be an attribute since we will accessing it in the `startShooting` and `stopShooting` methods.
 - We initialize our `_bulletSpawner` in the `onLoad` method.
 The first argument `period` we set how much time in seconds will take place between calls, and we choose `.2` seconds for now.
-- The `onTick` attribute receives a function that will be called everytime the `period` is reached.
+- The `onTick` attribute receives a function that will be called every time the `period` is reached.
 - We say that it should loop forever by setting `repeat` to `true`.
 - Then we set that it should not auto start by default.
 - Finally we add the `_bulletSpawner` to our component, so it can be processed in the game loop.